Skip to main content

 No Safe Place

 Lutsk is in western Ukraine, about two hours from Poland.
 It’s about as far away from Russia as you can get.
 But distance is no obstacle for threat in 2025.
-Just days earlier, a rocket attack took out a hotel and residential buildings killing a young couple about to get married.
-We drove past the evidence of ongoing terror against civilians.
+Just days before our arrival, a rocket attack took out a hotel and residential buildings killing a young couple about to get married.

 Friends